7 (Madness album)

-7 (also known as Madness 7) is the third studio album from the British ska/pop band Madness.
-Released in October 1981, it reached No. 5 in the UK album chart.
+7 (also known as Madness 7) is the third studio album by the English ska and pop band Madness.
+Released in October 1981, it peaked at No. 5 on the UK Albums Chart.
 All but one track was recorded at Compass Point Studios in Nassau, Bahamas in the summer of 1981, the exception being "Grey Day" which was recorded in London earlier in the year.
 Although in 2011 co-producer Alan Winstanley stated in the Guided Tour of Madness boxed-set that much of the album was re-recorded in London when they returned from Nassau.
+The album title was band member Chas Smash's idea based on the lucky number 7.

+Critical reception

+In a retrospective review for AllMusic, Stephen Thomas Erlewine described 7 as "a great leap forward" for Madness, noting that while "they're still clearly the same nutty band that tore it up with One Step Beyond", the album "finds the group expanding its horizons considerably, ratcheting up the melodious pop quotient in their songwriting, as well as the distinctly English character sketches."

 Track listing

 There were several different versions of the album released throughout the world.
 Some territories removed the not so tourist-friendly "Day on the Town" while others replaced it with "Never Ask Twice (a.k.a.
-Aeroplane/Airplane)", which was issued on the "Shut Up" 12" in the UK.
+Aeroplane/Airplane)", which was issued on the "Shut Up" 12" single in the UK.
 In Belgium "Never Ask Twice" was issued on a one-sided 7" single with initial copies of the album.
-France renamed "Day on the Town" as "A Place in The City".
+France renamed "Day on the Town" as "A Place in the City".
 Australia added "It Must Be Love" and "Never Ask Twice", Spain replaced "Cardiac Arrest" with "It Must Be Love" and Japan added "In the City", which was issued there as a single after it was initially written for and used to promote Honda City cars in television commercials.

 Initial vinyl pressings featured different mixes of some tracks (most notably "Mrs Hutchinson" and "Day on the Town"), which haven't been used since.